 It all began in 2003 when McCarron became the head women’s track and cross country coach at Santa Ana College.
 Prior to that, he was an assistant at Fullerton College.
 While at Santa Ana, he won the conference coach of the year award and won OEC coach of the year honors in his second year with the Dons.
 At Fullerton, he helped the Hornets men’s team win the 2000 conference cross country title, and the women’s track and field team won the conference championship.

 McCarron began his coaching career as the head coach of John Glenn High School in Norwalk.
-He moved to Santa Fe High School where he was a history and English teacher and coached track, basketball, and cross country.
+He moved to Santa Fe High School where he was a history teacher and coached track, basketball, and cross country.

-After graduating from high school, he competed for Cerritos College before eventually transferring to UC Irvine.
+After graduating from high school, he competed for Cerritos College for one season before eventually transferring to UC Irvine.
 After UC Irvine dropped their men's track program due to Title 9, he transferred to UCLA.
-In 1993 and 1995, he competed in the 400M, 800M and 4x400 relay for the Bruins helping them to a then-PAC-10 Championship.
+He competed (400, 800 meters and 4x400 relay) for the Bruins in 1993 and 1995, helping the Bruins to the PAC-10 Championship.
 In 1994, McCarron spent his red-shirt running cross country and track meets throughout Europe.